addok/addok/docs/install.md

         pip install addok

+    **For production environments**, it's recommended to install the performance optimization extras:

+        pip install addok[perf]

+    This installs `hiredis`, a fast C parser for Redis that significantly improves performance.

 ## What to do next?
 Now you certainly want to [configure Addok](config.md), install [plugins](plugins.md) or directly [import data](import.md).